Copper(II) chloride

 Copper(II) chloride, also known as cupric chloride, is an inorganic compound with the chemical formula CuCl2|auto=1.
-The monoclinic yellowish-brown anhydrous form slowly absorbs moisture to form the orthorhombic blue-green dihydrate CuCl2*2H2O, with two water molecules of hydration.
+The monoclinic dark brown anhydrous form slowly absorbs moisture to form the orthorhombic light blue dihydrate CuCl2*2H2O, with two water molecules of hydration.
 It is industrially produced for use as a co-catalyst in the Wacker process.

 Both the anhydrous and the dihydrate forms occur naturally as the rare minerals tolbachite and eriochalcite, respectively.

 Structure

 Anhydrous copper(II) chloride adopts a distorted cadmium iodide structure.
 In this structure, the copper centers are octahedral.
 Most copper(II) compounds exhibit distortions from idealized octahedral geometry due to the Jahn-Teller effect, which in this case describes the localization of one d-electron into a molecular orbital that is strongly antibonding with respect to a pair of chloride ligands.
 In CuCl2*2H2O, the copper again adopts a highly distorted octahedral geometry, the Cu(II) centers being surrounded by two water ligands and four chloride ligands, which bridge asymmetrically to other Cu centers.

 Copper(II) chloride is paramagnetic.
 Of historical interest, CuCl2*2H2O was used in the first electron paramagnetic resonance measurements by Yevgeny Zavoisky in 1944.